mirrorshot/RESTTicket/README.md

-# RESTTicket
+# Boxoffice
-A RESTFul API backend for the boxoffice of a theatre or movie theatre
+A simple solution for the boxoffice of a theatre or movie theatre with a RESTFull API backend and a slim HTML/JS frontend